scalameta/scalameta/bench/README.md

 Benchmarks involve running `bin/bench` on my laptop, which includes:
   * Compiling scalap with Scala 2.12
   * Compiling scalap with Scala 2.12 and semanticdb-scalac
+  * Converting JDK into SemanticDB with Metacp
+  * Converting Scala Library into SemanticDB with Metacp

 The numbers are probably not stable enough (because laptop) and not precise enough (because 5/10/1).
 However, I can rerun these benchmarks